 Raising Attainment and Progress (R.A.P.)

-Harris Academy Morden is pleased to announce the introduction of R.A.P Club, a programme primarily based around improving our students' attainment and progress.
+Harris Academy Morden is pleased to announce the continuation of Raising Attainment and Progress Club (R.A.P Club), a programme primarily based around improving our KS3 students' academic attainment and progress.

-Students identified to be a part of R.A.P club will be given a letter informing parents/carers of the programme’s structure and expectations.
+Parents/carers of students identified to be a part of R.A.P club will be telephoned to obtain verbal permission for the student to attend, with a follow up letter issued to inform them of the programme’s structure and expectations.